Understanding the Chain of Custody in a Criminal Case

 Speak with an Attorney to Learn More About the Criminal Procedure

 The chain of custody is just one of many things involved in a criminal case.
 If you have been arrested, it is important to contact a criminal defense attorney right away.
 An attorney can work quickly to gather evidence establishing your innocence, or start building a more effective defense strategy.
-For a consultation, call the Law Office of Timothy Armstrong, P.A. today at 904-356-8618, or fill out an online contact form.
+For a consultation, call The Armstrong Law Group, P.A. today at 904-356-8618, or fill out an online contact form.